davidcoscor/euiv-mod-manager/README.md

   3. Load mod sets into the game

 ## Disclaimer
-I do not own nor create the icon, all its rights belong to Paradox Interactive.
+I did not create and I do not own the icon, all its rights belong to Paradox Interactive.